Jul 08, 2026

 Feature Fasted Cardio Fed Cardio

-Primary Fuel Source Stored Body Fat Glycogen (Carbs)
+Primary Fuel Source Stored Body Fat Blood Glucose & Glycogen

 Conclusion

-Key Takeaway: Success in fitness is rarely about one specific hack like fasted cardio.
-It is about the cohesion of movement, nutrition, and high-quality supplementation that your body can actually use.
+Key Takeaway: Success in fat loss comes from the combination of consistent movement, metabolic support, and high-quality nutrition that your body can actually absorb and use.

 FAQ